ramprasathmk/ramprasathmk/README.md

 ## 🚀 About Me

-- Currently pursuing Bachelor's 🎓 at [AAMEC][AAMEC].
+- 🌱 I’m currently pursuing Bachelor's Degree🎓at [AAMEC][AAMEC].
-- Learning stuffs to build on my own.
+- 👯 I’m looking to collaborate on web technologies.
-- Last but not least.
+- 📫 How to reach me: [@X](https://x.com/ramprasathmk/) [@LinkedIn](https://www.linkedin.com/in/ramprasathmk12/)
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: **There’s a planet made of diamonds**

 ## 🛠 Languages and Tools